Skip to content

 • Even if you have a permanent residence card for Germany, for countries outside the Schengen area, you will need to adhere to the rules applicable to your passport.
 See Where can I travel on my SA passport for some visa exemptions.

-• San Marino, Monaco, and the Vatican are not members but due to their location and political agreements, have opened their borders with the Schengen area.
+• Andorra, San Marino, Monaco, and the Vatican have opened their borders but are not members of the visa-free zone.

 • In many European countries, highways, expressways, bridges or tunnels may be subjected to Maut (Tollfees) – see the ADAC site.
-You can buy it before your trip., or when arriving at the toll gates.
+You can buy a Vignette before your trip, or when arriving at the toll gates.

-For Austria, you can buy directly on the ASFINAG site if you travel in your own car.
-You cannot buy in advance for a rental car if you don’t know the registration number.
+For Austria, you can buy a Vignette directly on the ASFINAG site if you travel in your car.
+You cannot buy a Vignette in advance for a rental car because you do not know the registration number.

 Traveling to the UK